sixuanhan/nuggets/IMPLEMENTATION.md

 	if message came from player
 		if the keystroke denotes a valid movement command update the grid for the player
-			send updated DISPLAY message back to all players (not sure if this is correct) if goldRemaining == 0
+			send updated DISPLAY message back to all players and spectator (if there is one) if goldRemaining == 0
 				return gameOver()
 		else if the keystroke is Q
-			send a QUIT message to the client close communication socket with client
+			send a QUIT message to the client clean up the client
-			delete the corresponding player struct of the client else
+		else
 			send an ERROR message to the client else if message came from spectator
 		if the keystroke is Q
-			send a QUIT message to the client close communication socket with the client
+			send a QUIT message to the spectator clean up the spectator
-			delete the corresponding player struct of the client else
+		else
-			send an ERROR Message to the client return false
+			send an ERROR Message to the spectator return false

 #### `gameOver`: